BrianMWright/BrianMWright/README.md

 - 👋 Hi, I’m @BrianMWright
-- 👀 I’m interested in learning Python
+- 👀 I’m interested in learning computer science.
 - 🌱 I’m currently working at Google, supervising the technical certification of all games that are published on Stadia
 - 💞️ I’m looking to collaborate on open source projects that someone eager to learn can contribute to.
 - 📫 How to reach me -> https://www.linkedin.com/in/brianwrightdeveloper/